Direct and indirect spin current generation and spin-orbit torques in ferromagnet/nonmagnet/ferromagnet trilayers: First-principles calculations

+Large CIP-GMR in Co/Cu/Co trilayers indicates that the effective momentum relaxation time for electrons near the interfaces depends strongly on the angle between the two magnetic layers.
+Interfacial mechanisms of spin current emission and conversion depend on the scattering rates and may, therefore, be affected by the magnetic configuration.
+As a result, the coefficients $\dsa$, $\fxa$, etc., may themselves be different in the P and AP configurations.

 Figure \ref{fig:GMT}(a) shows $\tau_\mathrm{DL}$ as a function of Cu layer thickness and disorder strength in Co/Cu/Co trilayers.
-In the parallel configuration $\tau_\mathrm{DL}$ is as large as 2.1 $ea_0$ at $V_m=40$ mRy, which is reduced to 0.6 $ea_0$ at $V_m=80$ mRy.
+In the parallel configuration $\tau_\mathrm{DL}$ for the thinnest Cu layer is about \SI{7.4e5}{\per\ohm\per\meter} at $V_m=40$ mRy, which is reduced to 2.2 at $V_m=80$ mRy.
 This reduction follows the reduction of the conductivity, suggesting that this torque comes from processes proportional to the relaxation time $\tau$, such as the spin currents generated at the interfaces.
-Figure \ref{fig:GMT}(a) shows the \emph{giant magnetotorquance} defined as $R_T=(\tau^\text{P}_\mathrm{DL}-\tau^{\text{AP}}_\mathrm{DL})/\tau^{\text{AP}}_\mathrm{DL}$, which behaves qualitatively similar to the CIP-GMR.
-Clearly, the crosstalk between the scattering in the two ferromagnetic layers strongly affects the generation of the spin-orbit torque, in part due to the variation of the relevant relaxation times in the regions where spin currents are generated.
-These processes are well understood in the context of CIP-GMR \cite{Tsymbal2001}.
+Figure \ref{fig:GMT}(b) shows the GMT, which behaves qualitatively similar to CIP-GMR.
+Clearly, the crosstalk between the scattering in the two ferromagnetic layers strongly affects the generation of the spin-orbit torque.
+This can happen in part due to the variation of the relevant relaxation times in the regions where spin currents are generated; these processes are well understood in the context of CIP-GMR \cite{Tsymbal2001}.
+However, a finite $\fxa$ could also contribute to the difference between $\tau^\text{P}_\mathrm{DL}$ and $\tau^\text{AP}_\mathrm{DL}$.
+To isolate this contribution, in the following we focus on the orthogonal configurations.